-- for individuals to prevent deficiency conditions in generally healthy individuals.
-The DRIs include the RDA, EAR, AI, and UL for each vitamin, mineral, and macronutrient. - Processing of foods often destroys or removes vitamins.
+- Processing of foods often destroys or removes vitamins.
 Enrichment is a process by which vitamins are restored to foods after processing.
 Fortification is another way to improve the nutrient value of foods.
-It involves adding vitamins or minerals to foods in which the vitamins or minerals were not originally present. - The 2010 Dietary Guidelines for Americans emphasize the fact that nutrition choices and physical activity interact to improve health and prevent chronic conditions.
-The guidelines focus on making smart choices from all food groups, balancing food intake with physical activity to maintain weight, and choosing nutrient-dense foods. - MyPlate, along with the 2010 Dietary Guidelines for Americans, encourages individuals to make better food choices.
-The MyPlate icon provides a visual representation of a balanced, nutritious meal. - The food label allows athletes to obtain credible and reliable nutrition information about various food and beverage products, ultimately empowering them to make wise food choices on a daily basis. - Developing an individualized sports nutrition plan for athletes involves considering the individual's health history, the bioenergetics and logistics of the athlete's sport, total weekly training and competition time, living arrangements, access to food, and travel - When working with athletes, possessing "book" knowledge is only one part of the equation; professionals must know how to assess a person's readiness for change, engage in active listening, and then provide the appropriate information or guidance.

-Sports nutrition professionals should listen closely to the goals, questions, and concerns of athletes and then build an individualized nutrition plan that is mutually acceptable and productive.
+It involves adding vitamins or minerals to foods in which the vitamins or minerals were not originally present. - The 2015-2020 Dietary Guidelines for Americans emphasize the fact that nutrition choices and physical activity interact to improve health and prevent chronic conditions.
+The guidelines focus on making smart choices from all food groups, balancing food intake with physical activity to maintain weight, and choosing nutrient-dense foods. - MyPlate, along with the 2015-2020 Dietary Guidelines for Americans, encourages individuals to make better food choices.
+The MyPlate icon provides a visual representation of a balanced, nutritious meal. - The food label allows athletes to obtain credible and reliable nutrition information about various food and beverage products, ultimately empowering them to make wise food choices on a daily basis. - Developing an individualized sports nutrition plan for athletes involves considering the individual's health history, the bioenergetics and logistics of the athlete's sport, total weekly training and competition time, living arrangements, access to food, and travel schedules. - When working with athletes, possessing "book" knowledge is only one part of the equation; professionals must know how to assess a person's readiness for change, engage in active listening, and then provide the appropriate information or guidance. - Sports nutrition professionals should listen closely to the goals, questions, and concerns of athletes and then build an individualized nutrition plan that is mutually acceptable and productive.
 Athletes should be active participants in their meal planning and goal setting.